-Go through a gate into cattle pasture, go half-right to ascend to the left corner of Long Spinney and the site of Weldon Spring, until 1862 the only source of village water during droughts.
+Go through a gate into cattle pasture, and turn east to ascend to the left corner of Long Spinney and the site of Weldon Spring, until 1862 the only source of village water during droughts.

 Continue as far as the former river ferry site (a brick pier and other remains), before turning round and walking back, passing Thrumpton Church.
 Outside on the nave wall there is an unusual war memorial effigy of a soldier within a medieval-style tomb recess.

 Continue along the village road, many of whose 18th-century houses were built by the Emertons of Thrumpton Hall.
-Go right at the T-junction and shortly left alongside a garden hedge, then over a footbridge to the A453.
-Across this continue ahead along a metalled track.
+Go left at the T-junction and shortly right, crossing the A453.
+Continue ahead.
 Beyond a cottage, bear right onto a footpath sheltered by ash trees.
 Through a gate, bear left up through pasture and into Cottagers Hill Spinney via another gate.
-Out of the woods continue ahead on a farm track which descends to the Kegworth road.
+Out of the woods, continue ahead on a farm track which descends to the Kegworth road.